-Wat Thammikaram Worawihan is located on the top of Khao Chong Krajok hill overlooking the bay of Prachuap Khiri Khan and the 360 degree views are stunningly.
+- Wat Thammikaram Worawihan is located on the top of Khao Chong Krajok hill overlooking the bay of Prachuap Khiri Khan and the 360 degree views are stunningly.

-Khao Chong Krajok hill and the temple itself are home to a large troop of macaque monkeys which roam freely largely unafraid and unbothered by human visitors.
+- Khao Chong Krajok hill and the temple itself are home to a large troop of macaque monkeys which roam freely largely unafraid and unbothered by human visitors.

-Getting to Wat Thammikaram Worawihan
+Travel to Wat Thammikaram Worawihan

 From the staircase at the base of the hill you must ascend 245 metres up 418 steps to reach the temple.
-Its not that difficult and it will take between 5 and 15 minutes depending upon how quickly you climb stairs.
+Unless you have mobility difficulties the walk up the stairs is not that difficult and it will take between 5 and 15 minutes depending upon how quickly you climb stairs.
 There are plenty of places to stop and sit down to look at the view if you getting tired.

-The Monkeys at Wat Thammikaram Worawihan
+Monkeys at Wat Thammikaram Worawihan

 You can enjoy seeing the monkeys at close distance at this temple but please don’t forget these are dangerous wild animals and occasionally visitors are bitten.
-Please don’t let that put you off visiting but please follow this guidance about staying safe around wild monkeys in Thailand:
+Please don’t let that put you off visiting but we recommend that you follow this guidance about staying safe around wild monkeys in Thailand:

-Young Children: Do not take children under 8 years old to this temple.
+- Young Children: Do not take children under 8 years old to this temple.
 Children aged 8 to 14 should remain close to their parents at all times.

-Never Feed the Monkeys: It may seem fun, but the monkeys become excitable if they see or smell food and this can lead to bites and scratches.
+- Never Feed the Monkeys: It may seem fun, but the monkeys become excitable if they see or smell food and this can lead to bites and scratches.

-Move Slowly and Be Quiet: Sudden movements and loud noises can provoke a threat response.
+- Move Slowly and Be Quiet: Sudden movements and loud noises can provoke a threat response.

-Never Try to Touch: No matter how tame a wild monkey may seem, you are very likely to get bitten if you try to touch them, hence the advice about keeping a close eye on children.
+- Never Try to Touch: No matter how tame a wild monkey may seem, you are very likely to get bitten if you try to touch them, hence the advice about keeping a close eye on children.

-The Views at Wat Thammikaram Worawihan
+Views at Wat Thammikaram Worawihan

 There are great view from all four sides of the temple.
 In particular look out for:

-North View: Mouth of the Bang Nom Rom River and distance mountains of the Khao Som Roi Yot National Park.
+- North View: Mouth of the Bang Nom Rom River and distance mountains of the Khao Som Roi Yot National Park.

-East View: Out to sea and the headlands and small island around the bay of Prachuap Khiri Khan.
+- West View: Out to sea and the headlands and small island around the bay of Prachuap Khiri Khan.

-South View: Prachuap Khiri Khan town and the long beaches of the sweeping coastline.
+- South View: Prachuap Khiri Khan town and the long beaches of the sweeping coastline.

-Wat Thammikaram Worawihan itself
+Small Temple at Wat Thammikaram Worawihan

-The small temple on top of Khao Chong Krajok hill is a small part of a larger temple complex of Wat Thammikaram Worawihan.
-The temple has an ornate prayer hall, a small stupa, a large bell, an open sided pavilion, a Buddha statue and an accommodation block.
+This hilltop temple has an ornate prayer hall, a small stupa, a large bell, an open sided pavilion, a Buddha statue and an accommodation block.
 There no public toilets and no shops selling water or snacks.
 Bring your own water.